-Unfortunately, car accidents happen every single day in North Carolina.
+Unfortunately, car accidents happen every single day in North and South Carolina.
 No matter how safely you operate your vehicle, drivers who are reckless, distracted, drunk, or otherwise negligent can cause you to crash.
-If you’ve been injured in a North Carolina car accident that wasn’t your fault, you may be entitled to compensation.
+If you’ve been injured in a North or South Carolina car accident that wasn’t your fault, you may be entitled to compensation.

 You may be owed compensation for your medical expenses, missed work, and pain and suffering.
-Call DeMayo Law Offices at (877) 333-1000 to set up your free consultation.
-Our NC personal injury lawyers can help you get the compensation you need.
+Call DeMayo Law Offices Your North Carolina Law Firm™ at (877) 333-1000 to set up your free consultation.
+The personal injury lawyers at DeMayo Law Offices can help you get the compensation you need.

-The moments after a car accident can be harrowing, particularly if you or a loved one sustained a serious injury.
-If you are able to do so safely, exit your car and check on anyone in the other vehicle.
+The moments after a car accident can be harrowing, particularly if you or a loved one has sustained a serious injury.
+If you can do so safely, exit your car and check on anyone in the other vehicle.
 Next, call 9-1-1 to report the accident and any injuries so that first responders can get to the scene as soon as possible.

 You can take these steps after you’re safe to protect your legal right to compensation:

 Don’t be tempted to make statements to an insurance adjuster.
-Your lawyer knows how to negotiate on your behalf with both your own and the opposing insurance companies.
+Your car accident lawyer knows how to negotiate on your behalf, with your own insurance company as well as the opposing insurance companies.

-Unfortunately, you can only count on your lawyer to be on your side.
+Unfortunately, you can only count on your car accident attorney to be on your side.
 Insurance companies look out for their bottom line, so it’s the insurance adjuster’s job to pay you as little money as possible.
-If you try to negotiate with them directly, you could be shortchanged or denied compensation altogether.
+If you negotiate with them directly, you could be shortchanged or denied compensation altogether.

 Insurance policies are confusing, and they’re designed to be that way.
-Your car accident attorney will cut through the legal jargon and show you what your coverages are and what you can demand from the at-fault party.
+Your North or South Carolina car accident attorney will cut through the legal jargon and show you what your coverages are and what you can demand from the at-fault party.

 An auto accident claim involves two parts: the personal injury claim and the property damage claim.

-The personal injury claim seeks to compensate you for damages that occurred as a result of physical injuries from the auto accident.
+The personal injury claim seeks to compensate you for damages resulting from physical injuries from the auto accident.
 The property damage claim seeks to compensate you for damages that occurred to your car as a result of the accident.

-Car accident victims don’t just deal with property damage; most struggle with injuries or medical problems after a crash.
-Without a reliable vehicle, victims can suffer even greater losses.
+Car accident victims don’t just deal with property damage, most struggle with injuries or medical problems after a crash.
+Without a reliable vehicle, victims can suffer even more significant losses.

 To receive compensation for damaged property, you can file a claim against your insurance company or the other driver’s insurance company.
 How you file your claim depends on which driver was liable for the auto accident and what type of insurance coverage you have.

-North Carolina requires all drivers to carry $25,000 of property damage insurance.
+North and South Carolina requires all drivers to carry $25,000 of property damage insurance.
 This coverage is for direct and accidental loss to your vehicle.
 There are two types of property damage insurance:

 Read your insurance policy carefully before you make a claim.
-Next, contact a knowledgeable North Carolina property damage law firm to discuss liability.
+Next, contact a knowledgeable North or South Carolina property damage law firm to discuss liability.

-You might be able to seek financial damages for any type of car accident if another driver, a motor vehicle manufacturer, or other entity caused it through negligence or recklessness.
-Our car accident attorneys have experience helping Carolinians get the money they need after being injured in an accident.
+You might be able to seek financial damages for any car accident if another driver, a motor vehicle manufacturer, or another entity caused it through negligence or recklessness.
+Our North and South Carolina car accident attorneys have experience helping Carolinians get the money they need after being injured in an accident.

 The types of car crashes we see often include:

-When a driver crashes into you and leaves the scene quickly, an attorney can help you find the responsible party.Learn More
+When a driver crashes into you and leaves the scene quickly, a car accident attorney can help you find the responsible party.Learn More

-Drunk drivers cause many accidents, including serious ones causing catastrophic injuries.Learn More
+Drunk drivers cause many accidents, including serious ones resulting in catastrophic injuriesLearn More

 An impaired driver may crash into another car when their reflexes are suppressed by the drugs they took.Learn More

-Distracted drivers take their eyes off of the road, which means the chances of them hitting other vehicles are high.Learn More
+Distracted drivers take their eyes off the road, so the chances of them hitting other vehicles are high.Learn More

 One of the most common types of accidents, rear-end collisions can cause severe whiplash and spinal cord injuries.Learn More